purpleteam-labs/purpleteam-iac-sut/README.md

 # Configure Terraform

-Make sure the terraform oh-my-zsh plugin is setup.
-This will give you a prompt that displays which terraform workspace is selected, Ask me about this if unsure.
+Optional: Set-up the terraform oh-my-zsh plugin.
+This will give you a prompt that displays which terraform workspace is selected, Ask Kim about this if unsure.

 Assuming the aws cli has been [configured](https://gitlab.com/purpleteam-labs/purpleteam/-/wikis/local/local-setup#validating-sam-templates)